Why have just one color in your bedroom when you could have two?

 Despite the fact that terracotta and gray go very well together, I never would have thought to do gray and peach!

-This happy two colour combo makes me think of summer time.
+This happy two color combo makes me think of summer time.

 Dana used Valspar Mojave Sunset for the peach.
 For the gray, try Valspar Filtered Shade.